pixelstorm/coding_guidelines_custom_builds/README.md

 ### html
 HTML5 elements and markup to be used according to best practices

-### wordpress setup
+### WordPress Setup
-1. Choose a unique relavent username
+1. Choose a unique relavent username(not admin)
 1. Ensure comments are disabled
 1. Disable RSS feeds
+1. Use a unique table prefix
 1. Use a pixelstorm email address as the setup email address
 1. Remove 'just another wordpress site' from the strapline - replace with company strapline if they have one.
 1. Replace wp logo with client logo on the wordpress admin login screen